-More than a decade following its launch, the Red Bull MotoGP Rookies Cup has become the ultimate stepping stone for talented youngsters looking to make the leap into the world of Grand Prix motorcycle racing.
-Through- out the years it has continually fed exceptional riders into the lightweight classes of the MotoGPTM Championship, with many of the recent World Champions in Moto3TM and Moto2TM all coming from the Red Bull MotoGP Rookies Cup – including Johann Zarco, Brad Binder and Jorge Martin.
+Since its inception in 2007, the Red Bull MotoGP Rookies Cup has become one of the best stepping stones for talented youngsters, continually developing exceptional riders who then make the move to the lightweight class of the MotoGP™ World Championship.
+Many of the recent World Champions in Moto2™ and Moto3™ all have roots in the Red Bull MotoGP Rookies Cup – including Johann Zarco, Brad Binder and Jorge Martin.

-Designed to prepare competitors for elite level competition and talent growth, riders get the opportunity to race competitive KTM technical packages on some of the world’s best tracks – and get their rst life expe- rience in the paddock they ultimately aim to race in.
+The Rookies aims to prepare riders for elite level competition, with riders given the opportunity to race competitive KTM machinery on some of the world’s best tracks, as well as getting their first experience in the paddock they ultimately aim to race in.